Learning healthy behaviors can help you lower your risk of reduced insulin sensitivity

 Get enough sleep.
 A single night of sleep deprivation reduces insulin sensitivity.
 Being chronically low on sleep, as so many adults are, can harm your health even if you are doing everything else right.
 You can use Lark to get a handle on your sleep patterns and work on sleeping better if you are not yet getting enough.

 Manage stress better.
 Some stress is good, and too much stress is unfortunately common.
 The effects are not just in your head; being overly stressed alters your hormones and increases insulin resistance.
 Learning how to manage stress can help normalize your metabolism.
 Meditation, exercise, and deep breathing are some ways to manage stress.
-Lark can help you recognize when you are feeling stressed and remind you of ways to try to handle it.
+Lark can help you recognize when you are feeling stressed and remind you of ways to try to handle it through digital therapeutics.

 Medications and Natural Approaches to Increasing Insulin Sensitivity